How Blockchain Defends Against Data Theft and Cyber Attacks?

 IoT Security

 The Internet of Things (IoT) is more popular now but the domain is mostly unregulated.
 Imagine you own a self-driving car.
 If it’s not protected, hackers may access it.
-Blockchain ensures the security of these systems through device-to-device encryption.
+Blockchain data hacking ensures the security of these systems through device-to-device encryption.
 It protects communication, and authentication, which protects the IoT systems.

 Protects transmitted data